 It always helps to keep things positive

 Why might you want to keep calm while things are getting messy?
-If you react negatively to Baby playing with his food, he might start to have negative associations with food.
-If, on the other hand, you let Baby play with his food in a positive and supportive environment, then he’ll form more positive associations – after all, mealtime means he gets to eat yummy food while he plays, explores, and learns!
+If you react negatively to Baby playing with their food, they might start to have negative associations with food.
+If, on the other hand, you let Baby play with their food in a positive and supportive environment, then they'll form more positive associations – after all, mealtime means they get to eat yummy food while they play, explores, and learns!
 What could be better than that?

-If you’re able to look at Baby’s pea-covered face (and his yogurt-smeared hair, and that tomato sauce-speckled floor) as less of a mess that needs to be immediately cleaned and more as some amazing learning taking place, you may be that much more able to actually enjoy watching Baby play, so save that washcloth until the end of the meal, and try to breath easy knowing just how much good he is getting out of playing time during meal time.
+If you’re able to look at Baby’s pea-covered face (and their yogurt-smeared hair, and that tomato sauce-speckled floor) as less of a mess that needs to be immediately cleaned and more as some amazing learning taking place, you may be that much more able to actually enjoy watching Baby play, so save that washcloth until the end of the meal, and try to breath easy knowing just how much good they is getting out of playing time during meal time.
 Let Baby eat cake!
-And let him smash his face into that cake while he&;s at it!
+And let them smash their face into that cake while they&;s at it!

 - Helen Coulthard, Dipti Thakker.
 “Enjoyment of Tactile Play Is Associated with Lower Food Neophobia in Preschool Children.”
 Journal of the Academy of Nutrition and Dietetics.
 115(7): 1134-1140.
 July 2015.
 Retrieved August 8 2017. http://www.sciencedirect.com/science/article/pii/S2212267215002221.